achwi00/JsonVer/README.md

 * [Technologies](#technologies)

 ## General info
-Programme written as a recruitment assignment for an internship at Remitly.
-The given task was to write a method validating a Resource field in a json file, checking its value, returning false if it contains a single asterisk, and true in other cases.
+The given task is to write a method validating a Resource field in a json file, checking its value, returning false if it contains a single asterisk, and true in other cases.
-The instructions provided left some room for interpretation, so I have decided to make the following assumptions:
+Assumptions made:

 * the json file must be of correct format,
 * there needs to be a Resource field in the file,